dfsmania/LaradminLTE/docs/sections/config/plugins.md

 ]
 ```

-When rendered in the layout, this resource could produce the following `HTML`:
+When rendered in the layout, this resource could produce the following *HTML markup*:

 ```html
 <script src="https://code.jquery.com/jquery-3.7.1.min.js"